core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    If the endpoint uses policies such as those discussed in {{source-based-policies}}, the endpoint retrieves CTX from a specific list of Security Contexts.
 The endpoint searches for such list by using the source addressing information of REQ, i.e., the addressing information of the (previous hop towards the) origin client.

-   If the OSCORE processing results in an error, the endpoint MUST stop processing REQ and performs error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in the case that OSCORE or Group OSCORE is used, respectively.
+   If the OSCORE processing results in an error, the endpoint MUST stop processing REQ and perform error handling as per {{Section 8.2 of RFC8613}} or {{Sections 7.2 and 8.4 of I-D.ietf-core-oscore-groupcomm}}, in the case that OSCORE or Group OSCORE is used, respectively.
 If the endpoint sends an error response to (the previous hop towards) the origin client, this may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

    Otherwise, if the OSCORE processing is successful, REQ takes REQ\* and this algorithm moves to Step 1.